|Degree Level||High school diploma or equivalent; associate or bachelor's for advancement|

 Job Duties of a Marketing Assistant

 The duties of a marketing assistant depend upon the needs of the individual marketing manager or company, but most duties fall into the administrative assistance and office support realms.
-Tasks may include, but are not limited to, handling travel arrangements for the marketing department, scheduling conferences or meetings, organizing data and gathering information.
+Tasks may include handling travel arrangements for the marketing department, scheduling conferences or meetings, organizing data and gathering information.
 Many marketing assistants are also seen as go-betweens who facilitate inter-departmental communication.

 Requirements for Marketing Assistants

-The minimum education requirement for a marketing assistant is a high school diploma, though some employers may require an associate's degree.
-A bachelor's degree opens the possibility of promotion into a marketing manager.
-Bachelor's degrees with a focus in marketing, communication or administration were the most widely reported undergraduate degrees held by marketing assistants, according to PayScale.com in October 2010.
+The minimum education requirement for a marketing assistant is a high school diploma, though some employers require an associate's degree in marketing, communication, administration or a related field.
+A bachelor's degree opens the possibility of promotion to a marketing manager position.

 Marketing assistants apply a broad skill set to their varied roles and duties.
 Organizational ability is a must, and successful marketing assistants are also able to multi-task and switch between duties with little trouble.
 Since this position is often used as a liaison between corporate departments, solid communication skills are favored.
 A familiarity with Microsoft Office is also encouraged for the clerical and administrative tasks.